Daniel Ajayi-Adeniran

-An educated man who worked as a civil servant in Nigeria, Ajayi-Adeniran experienced problems with alcohol, and in 1989 visited the Redeemed Christian Church of God across the street from his home near Ibadan.
+Ajayi-Adeniran experienced problems with alcohol, and in 1989 visited the Redeemed Christian Church of God across the street from his home near Ibadan.
 In 1990, he converted to the doctrines of the Redeemed Christian Church and was ordained through that denomination 1994.
-He moved to the United States in 1995 because of the political conditions under the dictator Sani Abacha in Nigeria.
+He moved to the United States in 1995 because of the political conditions under Sani Abacha in Nigeria.
 After arriving in the U.S., Ajayi-Adeniran became part of the first parish of the Redeemed Christian Church of God in North America located on Roosevelt Island.
 Soon after, he became the pastor of a newly formed branch of the church, meeting in a Bronx storefront.

 Ajayi-Adeniran states his goal is to inform others of the mission of the Redeemed Christian so that in each household in the world there will be at least one member of Redeemed Christian Church of God.